LogoCoatedMagnets

 Ignoring cross-source spec conflicts before procurementMediumMediumTrack source versions with dates and request current vendor confirmation when values conflict.

-Ignoring implanted-device magnetic caution contextsHighLow to MediumSurface FDA 6 in (15 cm) precaution in training and SOP documentation.
+Ignoring implanted-device magnetic caution contextsHighLow to MediumCombine FDA >= 6 in (15 cm) precaution with Motorola strong-magnet warning and switch to non-magnetic/clip paths when compatibility is uncertain.

 Stage1b Audit